shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # Chapter 2 – The Minotaur’s Maze

 Apparently at some point, the party captured Astalir and tied him up with a rope so he couldn’t escape.
 They traveled together to the dungeon.
-Astalir tried using his tricks to escape, but they found him everytime.
+Astalir tried using his tricks to escape, but they found him every time.
 They tried talking to him, but all he would say was, “BLEAT!”
 He didn’t feel like he could trust them to know that he could talk.
 They all thought he was just a magical deer.

 The party walks along until they find a traveling merchant.
 “Hello, fellow travelers!”
 The merchant greets them.
 “Care to test your luck?”